What are the most important things to know about Evotaz?

 What is Evotaz?

-Evotaz is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults.
+Evotaz is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children who weigh at least 77 lbs (35 kg).
 Evotaz is always used in combination with other HIV medicines.

 HIV medicines can’t cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV.
 If you are taking HIV medicines, don't cut down on, skip, or stop taking them unless your health care provider tells you to.